splunk/public-o11y-docs/gdi/get-data-in/serverless/aws/otel-lambda-layer/instrument-lambda-functions.rst

 Configure the Splunk OpenTelemetry Lambda Layer
 ===============================================

-.. note:: This step is not required for Go functions.
-See :ref:`go-serverless-instrumentation`.

 Follow these steps to add the required configuration for the Splunk OpenTelemetry Lambda Layer:

 1. In the AWS Lambda console, open the function that you are instrumenting.